DJDanl/cpp-docs.pt-br/docs/mfc/reference/cfiledialog-class.md

 ### <a name="parameters"></a>Parâmetros

 *dwIDCtl*<br/>
-A ID do grupo de visual.
+A ID do grupo Visual.

 *strLabel*<br/>
 O nome do grupo.